kooten111/KottCropper/README.md

 Birme.net lacks the ability to crop only specific parts of an image, so I made this tool to do that.

-I can bearly code so this is probably a mess, but it works.

 ![Screenshot](Readme/example_img.png)